IBM-Cloud/docs/services/BlockStorage/index.md

 2. Click **Delete**.
 3. Confirm the deletion of this volume.

-You cannot delete a volume that is attached to a virtual machine.
+You cannot delete a volume that is attached to a virtual server.
 You must detach the volume first.

 ### Extend a volume
-You can increase the volume in size through the **Extend** action.
+You can increase the volume in size to up to ten times the original size through the **Extend** action.
 You cannot reduce the size of a volume.

 1. Select the volume to be extended.
 2. Click **Extend**.